Prepper First Aid Kit: Complete Checklist & Guide

 - Build Tiers 2–4 over the next 60–90 days.
 Spread the cost.
 Set calendar reminders.

-- Set a recurring quarterly inspection on your calendar — not a vague intention, an actual appointment.
+- Set a recurring quarterly inspection on your calendar — not a vague intention, an actual appointment with a reminder.

 I’ve been building, testing, and deploying these kits for over a decade across the Pacific Northwest.
 The people who do well in emergencies aren’t the ones with the most gear — they’re the ones who built the right kit, trained on it, and maintained it.
 That’s the whole secret.
 Start today.